This is chapter 6 of Window Weather, a serial fiction novel on FITK

 “The sites were all blogs.
 And they were all by Icelandic women.”

-The word on the card was Icelandic: gluggaveður.
+The word on the card was in Icelandic: gluggaveður.

 “Look, I know that your work may be all hush-hush, but you just can’t announce that you are ‘going away’ somewhere,” said Molly, “For ‘awhile’... you just can’t treat me that way!”

 Sean knew that this would be bad.
-Telling Molly that he would be leaving, the next day, for parts unnamed, for an indeterminate time, well, he could understand her anger.
+Telling Molly that he would be leaving the next day, for parts unnamed, for an indeterminate time, for an unknown job… he could understand her anger.
 They were sitting in a Thai restaurant in Seattle’s U district; it was her favorite place to eat.